 French Charley’s Playground

 This playground honors the memory of Charley Mangin who owned a nearby French restaurant in the 1890s.
 His establishment, in the heart of a small French enclave of the Bronx, was popularly referred to as French Charley’s.
-After the French population moved out of the neighborhood and the restaurant closed down, a ball field and picnic area were built near the site and people referred to the area as French Charley’s Field.
-Bronx historian John McNamara also notes that Mangin’s daughter married Philip Bianchi, and she lived not far from where her father’s restaurant had stood.
+After the restaurant closed down, a ball field and picnic area were built near the site and people began to refer to the site as French Charley’s Field.

-French Charley Playground lies within Bronx Park which, like the surrounding borough and the river that runs through it, honors the 17th century Swedish sea captain who settled the area, Jonas Bronck (1600-1643).
+French Charley Playground lies within Bronx Park, which like the surrounding borough and the river that runs through it, honors the 17th century Swedish sea captain Jonas Bronck (1600-1643) who settled the area.
 After Bronck, this property passed through several different families before the city acquired 640 acres of it between December 1888 and January 1889.
 Inspiration for Bronx Park came about in the 1880s during a widespread movement to create public parks throughout the city.
-By 1890, the city had acquired the properties known today as Van Cortlandt, Pelham Bay, Bronx, Crotona, and Claremont Parks.
+By 1890, the city had acquired the properties that became Van Cortlandt, Pelham Bay, Bronx, Crotona, and Claremont Parks.

 Directions to Bronx Park

 - NYC Parks Continues To Transform Gravesend Park And Breaks Ground On Phase Ii Of Renovations